 The Coca-Cola bathroom is the perfect example.
 Not only are customizations expensive, they can backfire.

-Interior design definitely has to match your style and personality — after all, you’re the one living in this space!
-But you still have to keep in mind how others feel (sellers and guests alike).
+Interior design must match your style and personality — after all, you live in this space!
+But you still have to remember how others feel (sellers and guests alike).
 A good rule of thumb: don’t go too crazy on the custom if you can’t take it with you.

 Sticking too close to what’s trendy in the present.